""

 Preliminary business case

-Based on the concept design, Council has prepared a preliminary business case for the St Lucia to West End Green Bridge.
+Based on the concept design, Council has prepared a preliminary business case for the St Lucia to West End Bridge.
 This has been informed by a range of initial economic, transport and technical investigations that have assessed the costs, benefits and feasibility of the projects.

 Key benefits include: